The Raising of America will reframe the way we look at early child health and development.

 The Raising of America includes:

 The series will be released on video in early 2015, with the PBS broadcast still to be determined.
-Stay tuned for the companion website launch in Fall 2014.
+The companion website will launch with the series release.

 More than 300 organizations have already joined the campaign which will kick off with launch events organized in cities across the county to advance the national dialogue on early child health and development.